-Presenting problem – this is basically what is going on for you at the moment.
+Presenting problem – this is basically what is going on for you.
 For example, how are you currently experiencing your obsessions and compulsions?
-How are the intrusive thoughts are impacting your daily life?
+How are intrusive thoughts impacting your daily life?

-Mental state – it’s essential to examine your mental state for several reasons, such as ensuring that you’re suitable for therapy at this time.
+Mental state – it’s essential to examine your mental state for several reasons, such as ensuring that you’re suitable for therapy.
 For example, if someone’s mood was severely affected and they were experiencing an episode of psychosis, they would not undertake treatment at this time.
-I think it surprises people when we talk about suitability for therapy, especially in the world of private practice.
+It surprises people when we talk about suitability for therapy, especially in the world of private practice.

-Sometimes, there is an assumption that you go along and get treatment and get the treatment that you request, for example, you might want a particular model.
+Sometimes, there is an assumption that you go along and get the treatment you request; for example, you might want a particular model.
 But for therapy to be effective and do what you want it to do to help you get better, we need to assess your suitability and match up your presenting problem with a recommended model of therapy that is effective with your presenting issues.
-We will look at your mood; your sleep patterns your concentration ability.
+We will look at your mood, your sleep patterns your concentration ability.